Skip to main content

 When considering hardware as part of the whole room’s design, Janelle likes the look of brass with oak floors.
 “Brass is a beautiful complement to European Oak and whitewashed floors, but be careful when pairing with stained oak floors that have heavy gold or orange undertones,” she says.

 Playing with hardware is an easy way to transform a look without breaking the bank.
-Trying out some of the gold-toned hardware pieces trending in today’s design world can complement other tasks like getting a granite counter installation, replacing cabinetry or repainting walls.
+Trying out some of the gold-toned hardware pieces trending in today’s design world is much easier than switching out countertops, replacing cabinetry or repainting walls.
 Like wardrobe accessories, they can easily be switched out if you want a change.

 Leave a Reply